pranavjothivel/pranavjothivel/README.md

 # Hi, I'm Pranav! 👋

 Welcome!
-I am a passionate Software Engineer from New York.
-I enjoy working with others, collaborating on innovative projects, sharing knowledge, and learning from diverse perspectives.
+I am a driven Software Engineer from New York.
+I enjoy working with others, collaborating on innovative projects, sharing knowledge, continually expanding my skills, and gaining insights from diverse perspectives.

 ## About Me